Know How: How to care for linen upholstery

 Use a mild soap or detergent

-Keep away from direct sunlight
+Keep your linen away from direct sunlight

+Can you wash linen couch covers?
 We strongly recommend dry cleaning or having sofa covers professionally cleaned.
 However, some removable cover sofas can be taken off and washed in the washing machine.
 Linen covers should be washed at 30 degrees or less, and on a slow spin cycle so as not to shrink the material.
 When the wash has finished, remove the covers from the machine immediately to avoid creasing as much as possible.
 Hang the covers out to dry over a clothes horse and be sure not to use pegs or clips that pinch and mark the fabric.